 Furthermore, some people may take antidepressants from a friend or someone they know.
 This is not a risk you should take.
-To do this may shock the body’s system and lead to an overdose.
+Doing this may shock the body’s system and lead to an overdose.

-It is important to be careful when taking antidepressants as it can be easy to abuse, even without realizing.
+It is important to be careful when taking antidepressants as it can be easy to abuse, even without realizing it.
 Do not share medication.
 Watch your alcohol intake after taking your daily antidepressant dose.